POD

 Battery Life With no solar charging the POD is capable of operating for one month; with solar charging battery life is unlimited

-On Site Data Transfer Software PROCOMM (not provided in package) or HYPERTERMINAL (part of Windows 95,98, or NT) or equivalent programs.
+Data Transfer Software PROCOMM (not provided in package) or HYPERTERMINAL (part of Windows 95,98, or NT) or equivalent programs.

 Data Conversion Software DOS based program to convert sensor data to text files.
 EXCEL macros to process data into graphical or tabular form.